winccoa/javascript-examples/teams_alarms/Readme.md

 ## Finaly
 * Start your project and you should see that the JavaScript manager is correctly started and running.
-And you should receive a new message in your MS Teams Team.
+* You should receive a new message in your MS Teams _Team_.

 ![Console](ReadMe/TeamsResult.png)